Lu7cio/RNA-Sequencing-Course/README.md

 - R: version 4.5.1 (2025-06-13)
 - Reproducing the R analysis (to get R environment renv):

   From the project root directory in R:
   ```r
   install.packages("renv")   # if not already installed
   renv::restore()
   ```

+#### Download of reference genome from Ensembl FTP (https://www.ensembl.org/info/data/ftp/index.html)
+The reference genome Mus musculus GRCm39 version 115 was downloaded from the Ensemble ftp website.
+From the site the file Mus musculus.GRCm39.dna.primary assembly.fa.gz (Un- der section DNA(FASTA)) and for the annotation file named Mus musculus.GRCm39.115.gtf.gz (Under section gene sets) was downloaded.

 ## Workflow of analysis:

 ### Workflow Summary steps:
-    The Workflow was split into to major parts, the first part (Step 1 -5) was done in bash scripts for submitting it to SLURM on a HPC-Cluster and the second part (Step 6 - 8) was done in a R script locally:
+The Workflow was split into to major parts, the first part (Step 1 -5) was done in bash scripts for submitting it to SLURM on a HPC-Cluster and the second part (Step 6 - 8) was done in a R script locally.
+For running the bash scripts on the HPC cluster (With SLURM) the command ```bash sbatch my_script.sh```  followed by the name of the desired script was used.
     1. FastQC quality control on raw lung reads (Bash)
     2. FastP trimming of the raw lung reads (Bash)
     3. FastQC quality control on the trimmed lung reads (Bash)
-    4. Hisat2 maping reads to reference genome / SamTools sam/bam conversion and indexing (Bash)
+    4. Hisat2 maping reads to reference genome / SAMtools sam/bam conversion and indexing (Bash)
     5. FeatureCounts count reads per gen (Bash)
     6. Exploratory data analysis (R)
     7. Differential expression analysis (R)